FAU-LAP/NOMAD-CAMELS/README.md

 - Can now save variables with non-scalar size
 - x-y plot now working with array-data again
 - Multiple occurances of same protocol in tab-dictionary in save-json removed
+- Pause would trigger unsubscribe of run-router for live data saving, now moved so it does not happen

 ## 1.2.2
 Features: